sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 **Yellow & White (Bone)**
-Next comes the yellow layer, even though logically it would make more sense to have it beneath the red layer, in practice having it above is better as the bones are quite close to the surface in areas like the **forehead** and **around the eyes**.
+Next comes the yellow layer, even though logically, it would make more sense to have it beneath the red layer, in practice having it above is better as the bones are quite close to the surface in areas like the **forehead** and **around the eyes**.
 Further areas are the **nose bridge**, the **chin**, a **bit of the jawline** and the **earlobes**.

-Color wise it's better to stick with yellow as bones tend to look more like that under the skin, but depending on the artistic look one is going for, one could make it more white for all areas under the forehead.
-(Follygon for example likes using white more, as he shows [here](https://youtu.be/0IlcgeJSNzY?si=LSSn_N8p4fOUep34&t=346).)
+Color wise, it's better to stick with yellow as bones tend to look more like that under the skin, but depending on the artistic look one is going for, one could make it more white for all areas under the forehead.
+(Follygon for example, likes using white more, as he shows [here](https://youtu.be/0IlcgeJSNzY?si=LSSn_N8p4fOUep34&t=346).)

 **Blue & Purple (Veins, Under-oxygenated Blood)**
 Now come the blues and purples.
 Depending on the character's gender, these regions will be quite different.
-For males, it will be the entire lower jaw, while for females it will be limited to around the mouth.
+For males, it'll be the entire lower jaw, while for females it'll be limited to around the mouth.
 In addition, both genders will have it under the eyes.

 Use purple very lightly and sparingly to exaggerate it further in areas like the center of the lips and maybe a little blob under the eyes.